Prospects for Probing Sub-GeV Leptophilic Dark Matter with the Future VLAST: Introduction

+Given the capabilities of VLAST in the MeV to GeV range, leptonic annihilation channels provide especially well-motivated benchmarks.
+They offer three advantages.
+First, leptonic final states produce cleaner and more robust gamma-ray spectra than hadronic channels, which suffer from QCD uncertainties and model dependence in the 100~MeV to GeV DM mass range~\cite{Plehn:2019jeo}.
+Second, their interactions are subject to complementary laboratory probes: electron couplings are constrained by low-threshold direct detection experiments such as XENON1T~\cite{XENON:2019gfn}, DarkSide-50~\cite{DarkSide:2022knj}, DAMIC-M~\cite{DAMIC-M:2023gxo}, and SENSEI~\cite{SENSEI:2020dpa}, while muon couplings are increasingly tested by collider and beam-dump searches including NA64$\mu$~\cite{2409.10128}, Belle II~\cite{2403.02841}, and BABAR~\cite{1606.03501}.
+Third, they are motivated by well-defined theoretical frameworks, including anomaly-free $L_i-L_j$ gauge symmetries~\cite{Foot:1990mn,Foot:1994vd}, scalar or pseudoscalar mediators with dominant leptonic couplings~\cite{Fox:2008kb}, and leptophilic dark photons or axion-like particles~\cite{Fayet:1990wx,Fayet:1980rr,Calibbi:2016hwq,Han:2020dwo}.
+Altogether, these considerations make leptophilic DM a theoretically clean and experimentally timely target for future gamma-ray telescopes such as VLAST.

-In this work, we investigate the sensitivity of VLAST to sub-GeV leptophilic DM annihilation in DM-rich dwarf galaxy, such as the Draco.
-We consider three representative DM interactions: (i) scalar DM with a scalar mediator, (ii) Dirac DM with a scalar mediator, and (iii) Dirac DM with a vector mediator.
+In this work, we investigate the sensitivity of VLAST to sub-GeV leptophilic DM annihilation in DM-rich dwarf galaxy, such as Draco.
+Based on the systematic construction and classification of 16 renormalizable effective leptophilic models~\cite{Abdughani:2021oit}, we focus on three representative DM interactions: (i) scalar DM with a scalar mediator, (ii) Dirac DM with a scalar mediator, and (iii) Dirac DM with a vector mediator.
 These interactions exhibit distinct annihilation behaviors: $s$-wave, $p$-wave, and mixed ($s+p$)-wave processes, respectively.
-A comprehensive Markov Chain Monte Carlo (MCMC) analysis is performed, incorporating constraints from DM relic abundance, CMB observations, Big Bang Nucleosynthesis (BBN), DM self-interactions, direct detection experiments, and beam dump experiments.
+A comprehensive Markov Chain Monte Carlo (MCMC) analysis is performed, incorporating constraints from DM relic abundance, CMB observations, BBN, DM self-interactions, direct detection experiments, and beam dump experiments.
 Our analysis shows that direct detection experiments like XENON1T impose stringent limits on DM-electron interactions, particularly in the electrophilic scenario.
 VLAST, however, holds strong potential to probe large regions of the $p$-wave and $(s+p)$-wave annihilation parameter space.
 Surprisingly, the resonance region offers a promising goal for VLAST.
 In contrast, the $s$-wave scenario remains challenging due to stringent constraints from CMB observations and relic density requirements.